Spanish Bombshell Evangelina Anderson Flaunts Voluptuous Curves In Strapless Metallic Bikini

 Evangelina accessorized with classic shades that complemented the ensemble.
 She rounded off her look with a delicate necklace and bangle, and large hoop earrings to frame her face.

 Evangelina posed in a stunning landscape.
-According to her geotag, the photo was taken in Marbella, Spain.
+According to her geotag, the photos were taken in Marbella, Spain.
 In the background, aloes, succulents, and shrubs dominated the space.
-It was a bright day, and the sun enveloped her in its warm rays.
+It was a bright day, and the sunlight enveloped her.

 In the first photo, Evangelina stood in profile.
-She allowed her admirers to take in her scintillating curves as she put one leg in front of the other.
-She swept her hair away from her face and pouted at the camera for a sultry pose.
+She allowed her admirers to take in her titillating curves as she put one leg in front of the other.
+She swept her hair away from her face and pursed her lips.

-The rest of the photos showed Evangelina modeling the bikini in a variety of poses.
+The rest of the photos captured Evangelina modeling the bikini in a variety of poses.
 She showed off her flawless physique as she worked the camera.
 In her caption, according to Google Translate, she wrote that the swimsuit was from La Reveche.

 The model’s fans lavished her with love.
-The image has already garnered more than 48,000 likes since she posted it three hours ago.
+The update has already garnered more than 48,000 likes since she posted it three hours ago.
 Many of her followers also sang her praises.
 The majority of the comments were in Spanish, while others showed their appreciation with heart, flame, or heart-eyed emoji.

 “Very good style,” one fan raved.